5jt/dyalog-cookbook/manuscript/09_testing.md

 ## The sequence of tests

 Please note that there is always the possibility of test cases being dependent on another, even if you try to avoid that.
-That might be by mistake or an unnoticed side effect.
+That might be by mistake or due to an unnoticed side effect.
 That doesn't mean that you shouldn't aim for making all test cases completely independent from one another.
 Watch out: a future version of `Tester` might come with an option that shuffles the test cases before executing them.

 ## Testing in different versions of Windows